tigerhead/CarND-Vehicle-Detection-Tracking/README.md

 ## Vehicle Detection Project

-This project 5 in Udacity Self-driving car nano-degree project term 1.
+This is project 5 in Udacity Self-driving car nano-degree project term 1.
 A software pipeline is implemented to identify vehicles in a video from a front-facing camera on a car in this project.
 The goals / steps of this project are the following:

      1. Apply a color transform and append binned color features, as well as histograms of color